bikkashneupane/firehawk_automobile/README.md

 1. Clone this repo.
 2. Run `npm install`.
-3. Set up Firebase config in your `environment.ts`, rename the environmet.sample.ts to environment.ts and update the content as listed.
+3. Rename `environment.sample.ts` to `environment.ts` and update it with your Firebase config.
 4. Run `ng serve`.

 ---